 Transgender Law Center (TLC) urges survivors of hate crimes to report incidents to Communities Against Hate, a collaborative project to build a national database on hate crimes, and connect survivors to resources and services.
 Reports can be made through the website or through a resource hotline: 1-844-NO-HATE (1-844-966-4283)

-“The news this weekend from New York that another transgender woman, Brenda Bostick, has died after being viciously assaulted is a bleak reminder of the crisis of violence against transgender people,” said Kris Hayashi, TLC’s Executive Director.
+“The news this weekend from New York that another transgender person of color, Kenneth Bostick, has died after being viciously assaulted is a bleak reminder of the crisis of violence against transgender people,” said Kris Hayashi, TLC’s Executive Director.
 “That crisis, fueled by hateful rhetoric and public policy, has for too long gone unseen and unacknowledged.”
-Brenda Bostick was the 10th transgender woman of color – and 9th Black transgender woman – murdered in 2017 that we know of.
+Kenneth Bostick was the 10th transgender person of color murdered in 2017 that we know of.
+Of those murdered, eight have been Black trans women.

 Communities Against Hate, convened by the Leadership Conference Education Fund and the Lawyers’ Committee for Civil Rights, brings together a diverse set 11 civil rights organization in a concerted effort to document hate crimes and demand action.
 The groups represent the Black, Latinx, LGBTQ, Muslim and Arab communities, as well as women.